Arizona Board of Physician Assistants Attorney: Attorneys for AZ Physician Assistants Board issues

-Applicants to the Arizona Board of Physician Assistants who have a criminal history or previous discipline by the Arizona Board of Physician Assistants (or any other Board) may be subject to denial of their application for licensure.
-Thus, those with a criminal or disciplinary history from other licensing boards may face investigation by the Board.
+Applicants to the Arizona Board of Physician Assistants who have a criminal history or previous discipline by the Arizona State Board (or any other Board) may be subject to denial of their application for licensure.
+Thus, an Arizona pa with a criminal or disciplinary history from other licensing boards may face investigation by the Board.

 Physician assistants who currently hold a valid license with the Arizona Board of Physician Assistants or pending applicants must notify the Board of any criminal charge that may affect patient safety within ten business days.
 Learn what crimes an individual must report and the potential discipline that can come with it.

 Any licensee can request an appeal of an Arizona Board of Physician Assistants disciplinary action.
 However, Board appeals are not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
 Instead, this Board oversees their own hearings.
 Furthermore, in some circumstances, a case can be automatically sent to a hearing.
 This hearing is not as formal as a trial, but it is similar.

 Each party presents evidence using documents or sworn testimony.
 Both parties also give an opening and closing argument, which should explain why the the Board should rule one way or the other.
 A physician assistants’ attorney can cross examine witnesses and testify on his or her behalf.
 After the hearing takes place, the Board makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.